quangthangisme/tp/docs/DeveloperGuide.md

 **Extensions**
 * 1a.
 User inputs an empty event name.
     * 1a1.
-TC displays the error message: `"Event name cannot be empty!!!"`
+TC displays an error message.

       Use case resumes at step 1.

 * 1b.
 User inputs a non-existent event name.
     * 1b1.
-TC displays the error message: `"Sorry!!!
-We could not find <event_name> in the event list."`
+TC displays an error message.

       Use case resumes at step 1.